 Ugadi is the New Year (Lunar New Year) for Telugu and Kannada speaking people and it ushers in the spring season.
-In 2016, the date of Ugadi is April 8.
-Durmukhi Nama Samvatsara begins on April 8, 2016.
-In USA, Canada and UK, it is marked on April 8.
-In Australia, Malaysia and Singapore it is on April 8.
+In 2017, the date of Ugadi is March 29.
+Hevilambi Nama Samvatsara begins on March 29, 2017.
+(Some panchangs and mutts have marked it on March 28).
+In USA, Canada and UK, it is marked on March 28.
+In Australia, Malaysia and Singapore it is on March 29.
 Ugadi (yuga and adi) means beginning of an astronomical cycle.
 It is also the first day of Chaitra, the first month of the traditional Hindu calendar followed in Telangana, Andhra Pradesh and Karnataka.
 Ugadi is also known as Chadramana Ugadi or Chandramana Varsha Thodaku or Vatsara Arambha.

 For the Telugu and Kannada speaking people, Ugadi day begins with an extensive oil bath.
 Rangolis or Kolams are drawn in front of homes and doors and windows are decorated with a 'thorana' - mango leaves strung together.
 Then, it is time for the preparation of the famous ‘Ugadi Pachadi’ in Andhra Pradesh.
 In Karnataka, it is the ‘Bevu Bella.’

 A major event on the day is “Panchanga Sravanam” – predictions for the year.
 It is organized at temples and by cultural and social organizations.

 Ugadi Pachadi which is distributed on the day is a unique dish with a mixture of six tastes ranging from sweet to bitter.
 It comprises of jaggery, raw mango, tamarind, neem flowers, salt and green chilli.
 This is the first dish that people have on Ugadi day.